satwikbhasin/The-TODO-App/README.md

-# TODO Application
+# Welcome to The TODO App

-Welcome to The TODO App.
 This project is a full-stack application, featuring a React-based frontend and a Django backend, providing a seamless and interactive user experience for managing todos.

 Check it out [here](http://d12eo7gxjc1eku.cloudfront.net)